YottaDB/YDBDoc/ProgGuide/langext.rst

 To represent and process strings that use international characters, YottaDB processes can use Unicode.

-If the environment variable ydb_chset has a value of UTF-8 and either LC_ALL or LC_CTYPE is set to a locale with UTF-8 support (for example, zh_CN.utf8), a YottaDB process interprets strings as containing characters encoded in the UTF-8 representation.
+If the environment variable gtm_chset has a value of UTF-8 and either LC_ALL or LC_CTYPE is set to a locale with UTF-8 support (for example, zh_CN.utf8), a YottaDB process interprets strings as containing characters encoded in the UTF-8 representation.
 In the UTF-8 mode, YottaDB no longer assumes that one character is one byte, or that the glyph display width of a character is one.
 Depending on how ICU is built on a computer system, in order to operate in UTF-8 mode, a YottaDB process may well also need a third environment variable, ydb_icu_version set appropriately.

-If the environment variable ydb_chset has no value, the string "M", or any value other than "UTF-8", YottaDB treats each 8-bit byte as a character, which suffices for English, and many single-language applications.
+If the environment variable gtm_chset has no value, the string "M", or any value other than "UTF-8", YottaDB treats each 8-bit byte as a character, which suffices for English, and many single-language applications.

 All YottaDB components related to M mode reside in the top level directory in which a YottaDB release is installed and the environment variable ydb_dist should point to that directory for M mode processes.
 All Unicode-related components reside in the utf8 subdirectory and the environment variable ydb_dist should point to that subdirectory for UTF-8 mode processes.
-So, in addition to the values of the environment variables ydb_chset and LC_ALL/LC_CTYPE, ydb_dist for a UTF-8 process should also point to the utf8 subdirectory.
+So, in addition to the values of the environment variables gtm_chset and LC_ALL/LC_CTYPE, ydb_dist for a UTF-8 process should also point to the utf8 subdirectory.

 M mode and UTF-8 mode are set for the process, not for the database.
 As a subset of Unicode, ASCII characters ($CHAR() values 0 through 127) are interpreted identically by processes in M and UTF-8 modes.
 The indices and values in the database are simply sequences of bytes and therefore it is possible for one process to interpret a global node as encoded in UTF-8 and for another to interpret the same node as bytecodes.
 Note that such an application configuration would be extremely unusual, except perhaps during a transition phase or in connection with data import/export.